15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 Poipu, South Shore Kauai

-Here's the trap: The Waikomo Stream feeds directly into the landing area, carrying runoff from a massive watershed including discharge from cesspools in the hills above.
-Divers often report murky water layers – that's a plume of freshwater, sediment, and bacteria mixing with the ocean.
+The Waikomo Stream feeds directly into the landing area, carrying runoff from a massive watershed.
+That includes discharge from cesspools in the hills above.

-✅ Go here instead: Poipu Beach (main section) – Lifeguarded, open ocean access, and rigorously monitored.
+✅ Go here instead: Poipu Beach (main section).
+Lifeguarded, open ocean access, and monitored consistently.

 10. Nawiliwili Stream – 100% FAILURE RATE